 In accordance with Minnesota Statutes, section 62D.04, subdivision 5, HMOs shall submit a proposal for this RFP for all counties in which they are licensed to serve the entire county.
-Any request for a waiver must be negotiated with the Minnesota Department of Health.

 SNBC operates under the authority of Minnesota Statutes, section 256B.69, subdivision 28, which provide that the Commissioner of Human Services may contract with demonstrations to provide medical assistance basic health care services to persons with disabilities.